Gã-Dangme languages

-Ga–Dangme is a branch of the Kwa language family.
-Ga–Dangme is made up of just two languages: Ga and Dangme.
+Gã-Dangme is a branch of the Kwa language family.
+Gã-Dangme is made up of just two languages: Gã and Dangme.
 They are closely related and have sometimes been considered as a single language.
 There are many similarities in the basic vocabulary.
 There are also many words that are different, and grammatical differences, particularly in the verb phrase.
-Where they differ, Adangme is usually closer to the original Proto-Ga–Dangme than Ga.
+Where they differ, Dangme is said to usually be closer to the original Proto-Gã-Dangme than Gã.

-Comparative Numerals
+Comparative numerals

-Numbers in different varieties of Ga-Dangme languages are:
+Numbers in different varieties of Gã-Dangme languages are: